About Brass Ring: Lynn's Bio

 Lynn has taken several courses with the former Balimo Program and enjoys integrating that into training when appropriate.

-She also actively holds a RI Real Estate Sales License.
+She also actively holds a RI Real Estate Broker's License.

 Let Lynn share her knowledge and network with you and your horse for an enjoyable and successful equestrian experience.